numfocus/gsoc/2015/proposals/agarwal-darshan.md

 	-Getting the domain and creating mailing lists for each workshop as required and adding members to it.
 	-Following the syntax and direct commands of mailman.client to display lists a member is signed up to and to display members subscribed to a list.
 	-Changing the moderators and owners of a list accordingly for allowing hosts to co-manage the workshops.
-4) For the introduction of Data Tables in the Amy for the display of all the tables, as discussed and implemented in https://github.com/swcarpentry/amy/pull/134 , I will use the jquery plugin and pass data as JSON and have Data Tables render only the data you can see.
-I would also try to use Data Tables server-side processing as suggested by wking.
+4) For the introduction of Data Tables in the Amy for the display of all the tables, as discussed and implemented in https://github.com/swcarpentry/amy/pull/134 , I will use the jQuery plugin and pass data as JSON and have Data Tables render only the data you can see.
+I would also try to use Data Tables server-side processing as suggested by W. Trevor King.
 5) For the implementation of Reports, to retrieve the data I will be using Django database-abstraction API to query the database and for visualisation in form of graphs I would like to use Google Charts which uses HTML5/SVG technology to visualise the data.
 Though I am also open to any other technology for it.
 6) UI features will be added using Bootstrap3.
-7) For implementation of backups of data on server, as discussed in https://github.com/swcarpentry/amy/issues/168 and suggested wiking will implement btrfs for high-frequency backups which seems reliable enough and  every 24 hours a snapshot of database can be copied to a remote location.
+7) For implementation of backups of data on server, as discussed in https://github.com/swcarpentry/amy/issues/168 and suggested by W. Trevor King, I will implement btrfs for high-frequency backups which seems reliable enough and  every 24 hours a snapshot of database can be copied to a remote location.
-8) For calendar popup, the calendar widget ‘AdminDateWidget’ which django uses on it’s admin pages can be used
+8) For calendar popup, the calendar widget ‘AdminDateWidget’ which Django uses on it’s admin pages can be used.
 9) Add one more field - ‘seats’ to the Event Table to check how many seats were available.
 10) I would prefer adding a ‘Sponsorship’ field to the Event table, which can take multiple values instead of having a separate Event_sponsor table.